rkuma183/wilsonmar.github.io/_posts/2017-09-01-elastic-install.md

   * AWS performs backups only after receiving an email to AWS support rather than allowing the elasticsearch-aws-cloud plugin to configure s3 repositories from the elasticsearch service dashboard.

 The ironic thing is that Elastic's own Found service is run on AWS.'

+With that said, let's try it out anyway:

 <a id="Install"></a>